 Add cashews and cacao powder to a high-speed blender and blend until finely ground.
 Add coconut cream, coconut oil, honey and vanilla to the nut mixture and blend on high until smooth and creamy with no bits.

-Place in the fridge for a while to firm up but still spreadable.
+Place in the fridge to firm up but still spreadable.

 Cashews work well in a paleo lifestyle, as they are so versatile.
 They can be used to make dairy free milk, cashew butter, cashew cream or sour cream, dips and many more.
 Where possible, it is best to soak nuts before using to assist with digestion.
 Eat them raw but in moderation as they are quite high in omega 6.
 Stay away from store bought roasted nuts that have been cooked in canola, sunflower or similar vegetable oils.